AnamKhalid09/Project-3/README.md

 ## Project Proposal

-The detailed project proposal is attached in repo in the pdf form, please refer to the pdf file with name 'Project Proposal' for understanding of the project in detail.
+The project proposal is attached in repo in the pdf form, please refer to the pdf file with name 'Project Proposal' for understanding of the project in detail.

 ## Extracting, Transforming and Loading process (ETL)